ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 Below we describe the climate variable transformations we perform at the grid cell level and each transformations variable name in the country x year climate dataset.

-[This section needs to be filled out.. waiting for paper language to get updated so can swip it]
+[This section needs to be filled out.. waiting for paper language to get updated so can swipe it]

 * temp1_GMFD, temp2_GMFD, temp3_GMFD, and temp4_GMFD
     * These variables are polynomials of the daily average temperature.
 For example, temp2_GMFD is a pop-weighted average